 Unfortunately, potential customers push for this guesstimate, and inevitably, the numbers provided will be way off from reality, which will cause frustration and friction in the relationship later – assuming you decided to work with a company based on the guesstimate and did not do complete due diligence.
 Use the guesstimate to validate your level of seriousness and affordability, but please go through a process of definition to really understand and verify the level of effort it will likely take.

 This is where the 2nd type, high fidelity estimate, comes into play.
-Being able to provide a high fidelity estimation for app development depends on the inputs.
-If you have the product well defined (i.e., full UX/UI completed, complete feature set, etc.), it would be relatively effortless to create this level of estimate.
+Being able to provide a high-fidelity estimation for app development depends on the inputs.
+If you have the product well defined (i.e., full UX/UI completed, complete feature set, etc.), it would be relatively effortless to create this level of the estimate.
 However, if you don’t have this level of product definition, then it will be impossible to provide it.
-But you still need a high fidelity estimate.
+But you still need a high-fidelity estimate.
 Don’t worry.
 We have you covered.